tlumpp/ads-restful-svr/README.md

-# ADS-RESTful - A Node.js® server providing a REST interface to your Beckhoff
+# ADS-RESTful - A Node.js® server providing a REST interface to your Beckhoff PLC
  TwinCAT (©) PLC (Note: document under construction)

 ## Overview